arthtyagi/SyMole.ai/README.md

 * number of major vessels (0-3) colored by flourosopy
 * thal: 3 = normal; 6 = fixed defect; 7 = reversable defect

-The names and social security numbers of the patients were recently removed from the database, replaced with dummy values.
-One file has been "processed", that one containing the Cleveland database.
-All four unprocessed files also exist in this directory.
 ## What does SyMole.ai do?
 ## Prequisites
 This